DataDog/integrations-extras/configcat/README.md

 ![DataDogEvent][3]

 ## Installation
-1. Have a <a href="https://www.datadoghq.com/" target="_blank">DataDog subscription.</a>
+1. Have a [DataDog subscription][8].
-2. Get a <a href="https://docs.datadoghq.com/account_management/api-app-keys/#api-keys" target="_blank">DataDog API Key.</a>![ApiKey][1]
+2. Get a [DataDog API Key][9].
+![DataDogEvent][1]
-3. Open the <a href="https://app.configcat.com/product/integrations" target="_blank">integrations tab</a> on ConfigCat Dashboard.
+4. Open the [integrations tab][10] on ConfigCat Dashboard.
-4. Click on DataDog's CONNECT button and set your DataDog API key.
+5. Click on DataDog's CONNECT button and set your DataDog API key.
-5. You're all set.
+6. You're all set.
 Go ahead and make some changes on your feature flags then check your Events in DataDog.

 ## Un-installation
-1. Open the <a href="https://app.configcat.com/product/integrations" target="_blank">integrations tab</a> on ConfigCat Dashboard.
+1. Open the [integrations tab][10] on ConfigCat Dashboard.
 2. Click on DataDog's DISCONNECT button and set your DataDog API key.

 ## Data Collected